Meet Rachael, an energy-savvy attorney with an artistic side.

 Here’s why you’ll enjoy working with her.

-Prior to joining Bernstein Shur, Rachael served as a judicial intern for the Honorable Kermit V. Lipez at the U.S. Court of Appeals for the First Circuit where she gained experience on substantive issues, including civil rights violations and criminal procedure.
-She also worked as a faculty assistant for Harvard Business School, which gave her an inside look at the challenges companies face and how legal solutions can be integrated into their overall business strategy.
+Prior to joining Bernstein Shur, Rachael served as a judicial intern for the Honorable Kermit V. Lipez at the U.S. Court of Appeals for the First Circuit.
+Additionally, she was a faculty assistant for Harvard Business School, where she witnessed firsthand the challenges companies face and how legal solutions integrate into their overall business strategy.